idris-lang/Idris2/docs/source/tutorial/typesfuns.rst

     [ expression | qualifiers ]

-This generates the list of values produced by evaluating the ``expression``, according to the conditions given by the comma separated ``qualifiers``.
+This generates the list of values produced by evaluating the ``expression``, according to the conditions given by the comma-separated ``qualifiers``.
 For example, we can build a list of Pythagorean triples as follows:

 .. code-block:: idris